huuhuannt1998/PLC_RL/README.md

 - **Darvas et al. (2020)**: "Verification of Safety PLC Programs"
   - ✅ Safety property checking
-  - ❌ Rule-based only, 60-70% coverage
+  - ❌ Rule-based only, limited coverage
-  - **Difference**: Our AI achieves 96.5% with learning
+  - **Difference**: We use learned models from labeled data

 #### 2. **ML for Industrial Control** (Academic)
 - **Smith et al. (2021)**: "Anomaly Detection in SCADA using LSTM"